BillClinton/react-data-grid/README.md

 This is not intended as a basic template rather than a reusable module to handle all cases.

-demo using [JSONPlaceholder] API(https://jsonplaceholder.typicode.com/): https://billclinton.github.io/react-data-grid/
+demo using [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) available here: https://billclinton.github.io/react-data-grid/

 ### props